Douglas Syphax: Life

-Douglas Syphax was born in Arlington, Alexandria, Virginia in 1842.
+Douglas Syphax was born in Arlington, Alexandria, District of Columbia in about 1842.

 In 1864 he entered the Union Army, serving for ten months before being honorably discharged and reaching the rank of sergeant.
 He settled in Philadelphia, Pennsylvania, which had been a center of free blacks since the Revolutionary War.

 There Douglas Syphax married Abbie McKee, daughter of the wealthy African-American businessman John McKee, known by the honorific of Colonel.
 A free man of color, McKee had migrated to Philadelphia from Virginia in the 1840s.
 There he started work as a waiter, later becoming the owner of restaurants.
 He also moved into real estate and reputedly became a very wealthy man.

 In the late 1800s Syphax also became involved in speculative real-estate, as Philadelphia industry was attracting many new residents.
 He hired African-American architect Calvin Brent to design houses for him.

 He was a member of the Oliver P. Morton Post of the Grand Army of the Republic.
 Syphax was appointed to Post 3 in the Relief Committee of the Grand Army's Department of the Potomac, which was active from February 1888 to August 1889.
 It determined which Civil War veterans should be eligible for relief.

 He died on 4 February 1890.
 His wife, Abbie, lived until 19 February 1923.
 Because of Syphax's military service, both were buried in Arlington National Cemetery.